-So where have you booked your holidays?
+So where did you go for your holidays?
 Much asked question at this time of year, especially on a visit to the hairdressers.
-Well I don’t actually like holidays so I’m not going anywhere, I answer.
+Well I don’t actually like holidays so I didn’t go anywhere, I answer.
 Shock horror.
 I might as well have said I hate puppies.

 It couldn’t get any worse.
 Don’t bet on it?
 After a lovely meal in the nearby Santa Christina d’Aro, I began to feel a tightening in my joints.
 They had become noticeably red but I put it down to sunburn and rubbed in cooling cream.
 The next morning I awoke to find I was wearing a pair of inflated rubber gloves.
 What you may ask?
 It was only when I had a proper look I realised that both hands had swollen so badly that they looked like inflated rubber gloves.
 Panic set in.
 We set off looking for a doctor, hubby pretending all was ok, but actually imagining how he would cope in a foreign country with the wife in hospital.